xiaobao4955/Compass/README.md

 Compass
 =======

 Android compass app...
-A very primitive app but nice UI.
+A very primitive app but nice UI with a few options.

 Have fun :)